Attainder: Passage in Parliament

-In the Westminster system, a bill of attainder is a bill passed by Parliament to attaint persons who are accused of high treason, or, in rare cases, a lesser crime.
+In the Westminster system, a bill of attainder was a bill passed by Parliament to attaint persons who were accused of high treason, or, in rare cases, a lesser crime.
 A person attainted need not have been convicted of treason in a court of law; one use of the attainder process was a method of declaring a person a fugitive.
-Another was applying collateral consequences of criminal conviction (especially property forfeiture) where the suspects had died and could not stand trial for that reason.
+Another was applying collateral consequences of criminal conviction (especially property forfeiture) where the suspects had died and hence could not stand trial.

-A rumour circulated that a bill of attainder against Thomas Jefferson occurred in 1774 because of his authorship of A Summary View of the Rights of British America.
+A rumour circulated that a bill of attainder against Thomas Jefferson was raised in 1774 following his authorship of A Summary View of the Rights of British America.

-A bill of attainder was last passed in Britain in 1798, against Lord Edward FitzGerald; that one did not actually effect lifetime punishment without trial, because Lord Edward had died before trial, only allowed forfeiture of decedent´s property without criminal trial.
-Attainders by confession, verdict and process were abolished in the United Kingdom by the Forfeiture Act 1870 (33 & 34 Vict., c.23).
+The last bill of attainder passed in Britain was against Lord Edward FitzGerald, after his death in 1798; that provided for forfeiture of his estate.
+Attainders by confession, verdict and process were abolished in the United Kingdom by the Forfeiture Act 1870 (33 & 34 Vict. c.
+23).

-Section 9 of Article One of the United States Constitution provides that no bill of attainder or ex post facto law shall be passed by Congress.
-The following section forbids states from passing them.
+Article One of the United States Constitution provides that no bill of attainder or ex post facto law shall be passed by Congress, and forbids states from passing them.

 Corruption of blood

 Corruption of blood is one of the consequences of attainder.
-The descendants of an attainted person could not inherit either from the attainted person (whose property had been forfeited by the attainder) or through their other relatives from him.
+The descendants of an attainted person could not inherit either from the attainted person (whose property had been forfeited by the attainder) or through their other relatives from them.
 For example, if a person executed for a crime leaves innocent children, the property of the criminal is forfeited to the crown and will not pass to the children.
-When the criminal's innocent father outlives his son, the property inherited by the father from the criminal cannot be inherited by the criminal's children either as it will be distributed among other family members.
+If the criminal's innocent parent outlives their child, the property inherited by the parent from the criminal cannot be inherited by the criminal's children either; instead, it will be distributed among other family members.